NeuralDarsh/AI-Learning-Journey/README.md

 * **Japanese Vocab Logger:** Introduction to File Handling (I/O) to save and retrieve Japanese study notes.
 * **Matrix Transposer:** A mathematical script that flips matrices, demonstrating list comprehension and Linear Algebra basics.
 * **IoT Sensor Monitor:** A simulation of IoT data monitoring that logs temperature alerts to an external file.
+* **Career Keyword Scraper:** A script that simulates AI-based profile filtering for specific career keywords and skills.

 ## 🛠️ Technical Skills Practiced
 * **Languages:** Python 3.x